rlivingsus/misc/AllBooks.md

 - Adams, Douglas: The Hitchhiker's Guide to the Galaxy
 - Adams, Marilee: Change your Questions
 - ~~Adams, Richard: Watership Down~~ Tales from Watership Down (book2)
 - Alam, Rumaan: Leave the World Behind
+- Albom, Mitch: Twice
 - Alderman, Naomi: The Power
 - Alderson, Kaia: Sisters in Arms
 - Alexander, Michelle: The New Jim Crow